guardian/consent-management-platform/monitoring/README.md

   yarn start --env={ENVIRONMENT} --jurisdiction={JURISDICTION}
 ```

-where ENVIRONMENT = code or prod
+where ENVIRONMENT = local, code or prod
 and JURISDICTION = aus, ccpa or tcfv2

 e.g.